gradha/gradha.github.io/src/articles/11-sweet-python-trap.rst

 <http://yosefk.com/c++fqa/defective.html>`_, and dynamic languages end up
 disappointing when you grow past single programmer code.
 Isn't there a middle ground?
 There is: instead of patching and old decrepit corpse, start from zero using what you have learned.
-Start using the `Nimrod programming language
+Start using the `Nim programming language
 <http://nim-lang.org>`_, which would look like this for the previous
 examples: